proycon/LaMachine/lamachine_v2_plan.md

 correction and spelling normalisation.
 The project proposed a pipeline of interconnected tools and a single encompassing webservice with user interface for end-users.

-PICCL's current implementation (which is a reimplementation of prior prototype by Martin Reynaert) consists of a series of pipelines to accomplish a certain NLP goal, you could consider these pipelines recipes.
+PICCL's current implementation (which is a reimplementation of a prior prototype by Martin Reynaert) consists of a series of pipelines to accomplish a certain NLP goal, you could consider these pipelines recipes.
 The pipeline logic is implemented in NextFlow; but the actual work is done by a wide variety of tools.
 PICCL is intimately tied to LaMachine as it relies on tools included in LaMachine to be properly installed and available.
 In other words; LaMachine provides the